 Our legal team of trained and highly experienced divorce lawyers serving Tulsa have successfully guided countless clients through the dissolution of their marriage and helped them achieve their legal goals in the process.
 We may be able to do the same for you.
 We understand that the decision to file for divorce is never an easy one, and we are here to provide you with the resources and support you need to make the process as stress-free as possible.

 Going through a divorce?
 Our divorce lawyers in Tulsa are here to help.
 Don't hesitate to contact us today.

 Oklahoma and Arkansas Divorce Basics

 Divorce laws can be complicated, confusing, and frustrating.
 Divorce is a difficult process and can be a stressful and emotional time for all parties involved.
 We understand that this is a difficult time and we are here to help you make the best decisions for your family.

 If you're planning to end your marriage, here's what you need to know:

 What to Expect When Hiring a Tulsa Divorce Attorney?

-If you are considering filing for divorce in Tulsa County, it is important to understand the process and what to expect when hiring a Tulsa divorce attorney.
+If you are considering filing for divorce in Tulsa County, it is important to understand the process and what to expect when hiring a divorce attorney in Tulsa.
 The first step in the divorce process is to file a petition with the court.
 This petition must be filed with the court in the county where either spouse lives.
 For example, when both spouses reside in Tulsa County, the petition must be filed in the District Court located in Tulsa, Oklahoma.

 Once the petition is filed, the other spouse must be served with a copy of the petition.
 Service of process must be done either through the sheriff’s office or through a process server.
 After the other spouse is served, they have 20 days to file a response with the court.